j-fischer/generator-rjs-ember/README.md

 * `--skip-install`

-  Skips the automatic execution of `bower` and `npm` after scaffolding has finished.
+  Skips the automatic execution of `bower` after scaffolding has finished.

 ## Application Overview